San Pedro del Paraná: Ways and Means of Communication

 For the District of San Pedro del Paraná, the most important way of communication is route No. 8, which is totally paved in this area.

 This district has 74 companies and 12 settlements with more than 500 km of roads.

-The two main streets of San Pedro del Paraná: Captain Nicanor Torales and Captain Fulgencio Leguizamón, are cobbled, like some cross, a total of 6 blocks.
+The two main streets of San Pedro del Paraná are Captain Nicanor Torales and Captain Fulgencio Leguizamón.
+The streets are cobbled, like some cross, a total of 6 blocks.

 The internal roads and embankments facilitate the intercom of the districts and transit flow of people and cargo.

 There are modern bus transportation for the relocation of villagers to the capital, the departmental capital and other parts of the country.

 Health and education

-This village, located in Department of Itapúa provides electricity service since 1984.
+This village, located in Department of Itapúa, has provided electricity services since 1984.
 It has a hospital district.

 There are 4 elementary schools: Enrique Solano López, Parroquial San Juan Bosco, San Miguel and Juan Javier Romero.

 At the secondary level: National School Capitán Nicanor Torales and Agricultural College.